Old-Fashioned Potato Bread Recipe with Real Mashed Potatoes

 Bread before and after rising

-Preheat oven to 350F.
-Bake for 25 – 30 minutes, until golden brown.
-Remove from pans and cool on wire racks.
+Let the dough rise until nearly double in size.
+Preheat the oven to 350°F and bake 25–30 minutes, until golden brown.
+Remove from pans and cool on wire racks before slicing.

 Remember, bread will rise a bit in the oven, so bake before it is overflowing the pans.
 (And don’t get involved in another project and forget about your bread…)

-To substitute active dry yeast for SAF-INSTANT yeast: Use 2 teaspoons active dry yeast.
-Proof in one cup of the warm water prior to mixing with the rest of the ingredients.
+Substitute 2 teaspoons active dry yeast for instant yeast.
+Proof in one cup of warm water before mixing with the rest of the ingredients.

 Never Buy Bread Again Book Signing

-If you're looking for more than just potato bread, check out my book, Never Buy Bread Again: 20+ Homemade Bread Recipes!
+If you enjoy this old-fashioned potato bread recipe, you’ll love my book, Never Buy Bread Again: 20+ Homemade Bread Recipes!

 Learn more and order your copy here.

-• Fun bread “go alongs” like flavored butters and cheese fondue
+• Fun extras like flavored butters and fondue recipes

 Print